 Educators now have the power to boost student engagement and achievement with an exciting innovation: blended learning.
 Making the shift to an online environment for a portion of the elementary school day can make teachers more productive and accelerate student accomplishment.

-Intelligent adaptive learning is defined as digital learning that immerses students in modular learning environments where every decision a student makes is captured, considered in the context of sound learning theory, and then used to guide the student’s learning experiences, to adjust the student’s path and pace within and between lessons, and to provide formative and summative data to the student’s teacher.
+Intelligent adaptive learning is defined as digital learning that immerses students in modular learning environments where every decision a student makes is captured, considered in the context of sound learning theory, and then used to guide the student’s learning experiences.
+It adjusts the student’s path and pace within and between lessons, providing formative and summative data to the student’s teacher.

 The transition to and implementation of the Common Core State Standards (CCSS) in Mathematics is a history-making opportunity.
 This get-started guide provides steps principals can use to lead and empower their learning community in greater focus, coherence and rigor in mathematics education.